haryle/OS_Revision/Part4_FileSystemVirtualisation.md

 Actual data contained in a data block

-## How does vsfs manage free space
+## How does vsfs identify free space

 With two bitmaps